-Growing up, my father’s side of the family would joke that anything I did that the didn’t like or understand was because of my “white side”.
+Growing up, my father’s side of the family would joke that anything I did that they didn’t like or understand was because of my “white side”.
 Those jokes hurt, but back then I couldn’t understand why, but I know now it was because it wasn’t a joke about me personally.
 What made the joke so harmful was it emphasized the place of mixed-race children as in-between and outside of both cultures they were born out of.
 The joke was about a stereotype of me and people like me, and also about the way the world viewed us then.

 These are early and somewhat tame examples from my life, but there would be many more and much worse as I got older.
 I learned to navigate them, and then I had to learn to stop telling them myself.
-I learned that many people don’t understand their own jokes, and if asked to explain them, they quickly grasp the harm they cause.
+I learned that many people don’t understand their own jokes, and if asked to explain, they quickly grasp the harm they cause.
 I learned that many people laugh at jokes simply because others are laughing and that if we speak up, we might find others who will agree that it isn’t a matter of sensitivity, intelligence, enlightenment but of belief and impact.

 Looking back, I did agree with my friend on one thing, comedy is a sacred art but where we disagreed was that comedy is beyond reproach.
-Jokes have power, and like any power it can be used for good or for evil.
-They can hurt people as sure as any weapon and laughter is hardest ammunition to defend against.
+Jokes have power, and like any power, it can be used for good or for evil.
+They can hurt people as sure as any weapon and laughter is the hardest ammunition to defend against.
 Jokes have the power to reinforce cruel beliefs, or they can utterly shatter them and lift our consciousness.

 I’m not just talking about jokes told on stages or aired on TV specials.
 I’m talking about the jokes you hear around the office, the memes you share on social media, and the one-liners you get off in a group of close friends.
 Each one seems so small on its own but take them all together with the ones you’ve uttered and the ones you’ve laughed at and you can see that humor is a big part of everyday human life.

 We should ask more and better of such a complex and common medium.
-We should ask more of every joke and earn each laugh be in the name of what is good not what is easy.
+We should ask more of every joke and earn each laugh, be in the name of what is good, not what is easy.
 We should examine why something is funny and whether that makes it right to say.
 A joke should never be funny because it is hurtful.
 A joke should never be funny because it belittles, offends, or spreads hate.
 A joke is never just a joke.
 A joke, in some ways, is the most serious thing you can tell another person.

 A joke has power, and that should never be taken lightly.